 - When studying at Melbourne University, Michael fell under the spell of the poetry of Basil Bunting (especially his poem ‘Briggflatts’), and even tracked him down in England to strike up a literary friendship.

-- At Scripsi, Michael published the Monash Poets (Allan Wearne, Laurie Duggan and John A. Scott), as well as some of the early writing of Helen Garner.
+- At Scripsi, Michael published the Monash Poets (Alan Wearne, Laurie Duggan and John A. Scott), as well as some of the early writing of Helen Garner.
 Looking back, Michael places Scripsi in the context of Meanjin, Overland and international magazines, such as The Paris Review.

 - Michael explains the beginning of his long-term literary partnership with Tim Flannery, which started when the edited an edition of Watkin Tench’s writings (published as 1788).Michael feels Kate Grenville’s The Secret River and Inga Clendinnen’s Dancing with Strangers: Europeans and Australians at first contact were influenced by Watkin Tench.